fbpx

 With colder weather often comes mandarin orange season…and tiny mandarin pumpkins.
 They are easy to make, the perfect Halloween colours, and a healthy alternative to candy at the end of the night!

-All you need for this craft are sharpies and oranges.
-If you have paper or felt, you could craft your mandarins little witch hats, or if you have white spray paint, you can turn your mandarins into Halloween ghosts!
+All you need for this craft are Sharpies and oranges.
+If you have paper or felt, you could craft your mandarin’s little witch hats, or if you have white spray paint, you can turn your mandarin into Halloween ghosts!
 Check out Design Intuition’s post on these fun oranges.

 3. Googly eyes wreath